wegamekinglc/Derivatives-Algorithms-Lib/README.md

 ## Introduction

-This is a project inspired by Tom Hyer's book Derivatives Algorithms.
-These codes are simply for prototyping and practice.
+This is a project inspired by Tom Hyer's book *Derivatives Algorithms* and Antoine Savine's *Modern Computational Finance* series.
+At current stage, this codes repository is simply for prototyping and practice.
 Don't use them in serious situation.

+> Some codes are directly copied from Tom and Antoine's books